 - Ideally, be in the water with your kids.

 - Set ground rules with your kids before you arrive at the location.
 For example: stay in the shallow, stay between the flags, always hold my hand, no running.

 - Only swim in areas that are manned by a lifeguard.

 - After a break, don’t assume your child is at the same swimming skill level they were at before the break.
 It may be that children who were confidently able to stay afloat in the water may now need assistance.

 - Make grandparents and other carers aware that your child’s swimming skills may be a little rusty and encourage them to alter their plans accordingly if need be (such as play in the backyard with the sprinkler instead of going to the pool with grandma).

 - Remember that water accidents don’t always happen when your children are actively swimming and dressed in their bathers.
 They may be riding their bike along a lake, on a walk near a jetty or boat ramp, or playing in a backyard that has a dam.

-- Get kids back to lessons as soon as you can and consult your swim teacher to ensure they’re in the right class for their current skill level (which may be different from their previous level).
+- Get kids back to lessons as soon as you can and consult your swim teacher to ensure they’re in the right class for their current skill level.

 How helpful was this article?